lcsbertelli/SPML/Noise/MNIST/readme.md

 # SPML implementation with MNIST dataset

-In this directory, SPML is implemented with MNIST datset.
+In this directory, SPML is implemented with the MNIST dataset.
 We have given implementation of SPML+native TensorFlow and SPML+privacy property

 ## SPML+native TensorFlow - Training